Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 • large blood loss;

-• spasm of blood vessels;
+• spasm blood vessels;

 • poisoning with biological and chemical poisons.